MichaelCromer/note/README.md

   to have the shorthand available?
 (UPDATED Sun 05 Nov 2023 10:35:04 AEDT)
 - [X] Consider improving the flag names (-gr and -gb get annoyingly long with x) (UPDATED Sun 05 Nov 2023 10:35:04 AEDT)
+- [X] ???
+Enable editing of notes in place (DEPRECATED: maybe later, but not really useful right now)